lamastex/spark-trend-calculus/README.md

   })
 ```

-This now reduces my dimensions down to ~18,000 vertices, 330,000 edges and an average of 11 connections per node.
+This now reduces my dimensions down to ~18,000 vertices, 330,000 edges and an
+average of 11 connections per node.
+Executing WCC brings back 54 communities that
+can be investigated further.
-Also, in addition of the community, I execute a simple PageRank as a direct measure of the "influencer" score.
+Also, in addition of the community, I execute a simple PageRank as a direct
+ measure of the "influencer" score.

 #### Extracting communities